DP Transmitter Installation: Hook-Up, Impulse Lines & Zero

 Updated: April 23, 2026

 A pressure gauge gives you a number on a dial.
-A pressure transmitter sends a 4-20 mA signal to a control system.
+A how a pressure transmitter works sends a 4-20 mA signal to a control system.
 That single sentence drives 90% of the selection decision.
 The remaining 10% is where most plants get it wrong — picking a transmitter when a gauge would have done the job, or trying to skip the gauge on an installation that legally needs one.
 This article walks through the real differences, when each one is the right call, and why most well-designed plants install both side by side.

 Contents